If project management is so important (and spoiler alert: it is), it stands to reason that project managers are, too.

 So how do they make that happen?
 And what does a project manager actually do?

-It might sound like a basic question, but in truth, it can be hard to define the role of a project manager.
-At times, it can feel like the real question isn’t “What does a project manager do?” — it’s more like “what doesn’t a PM do?”
+Ultimately, the Project Manager is responsible for the success or failure of a project.
+And in truth, it can be hard to define the role of a project manager.
+The real question isn’t “What does a project manager do?” — it’s more like “what doesn’t a PM do?”

 Likewise, as experience and skills become as important to successful project management as qualifications, it can be difficult to define who is and isn’t a project manager.